 Fortunately, those flights were from Vancouver to Calgary and Edmonton.
 Both flights only an hour in length, which is manageable even in the worst of situations.

 Given the experience we had with Connor on our most recent flights, we had to try something new.

 We had a 5 hour flight to Toronto, followed by a 2 hour flight to Saint John, New Brunswick with a layover in between.
-Not ideal with a squirmy toddler.
+Not an ideal flight path for a squirmy toddler.

 Up until this trip to New Brunswick, we have not purchased a seat for Connor.

 Statistics prove that the safest place for a baby on an airplane is in a secure car seat.
 We understand the risks but chose to hold him on our lap instead.
 We did this to save the cost of a 4th seat.
 It’s not the most convenient way to fly, but saving $500-$1,000 per trip is a big deal.